Peter Jones (missionary): Third British tour

 Jones travelled to Great Britain in 1845 for a third fundraising tour, giving speeches and sermons.
 Wherever he travelled, Jones drew huge crowds, but inwardly he was depressed.
 He felt the crowds were only there to see the exotic Indian Kahkewāquonāby and his native costume, and did not appreciate all the work he had put into becoming a good Christian.
 Despite his misgivings about the trip, he raised £1000, about two thirds of that total in Scotland, and one third in England.
 On August 4, 1845, in Edinburgh Jones was photographed by Robert Adamson and David Octavius Hill.
 These were the first photographs taken of a North American Indian.

-Jones' health continued to decline, and he travelled to Paris to meet with Dr. Achille-Louis Foville.
+Jones's health continued to decline, and he travelled to Paris to meet with Dr. Achille-Louis Foville.
 Foville examined Jones, but did not prescribe any medicine, instead suggesting cold water sponge baths.
 With this advice but no effective treatment, Jones returned to England to complete his fundraising tour.
 Jones returned to Canada West in April 1846.